bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 #### Step 5: Write the alignment to the output

 Write the alignment to the output file specified in the command line, and print out the additional information requested.

+### Submission

+For this assignment, you should submit four things:
+1. Your Needleman-Wunsch Python Script
+2. A text file containing your DNA sequence alignment
+3. A text file containing your amino acid sequence alignment
+4. A markdown or text file detailing the number of gaps and alignment score for both of the above alignments